FREQUENTLY ASKED QUESTIONS

 Once on our property, additional money is not needed during your stay with us.
 But if you want to buy anything in the market or snacks/drinks you should bring pocket money.
 A mere $5.00 a week will keep you happy with daily snacks and a soda (should you desire).

 If you plan to bring souvenirs back home with you, we have Winnie’s Boutique on our property and it is filled with jewellery and crafts from our Creative Empowerment Project.
-Our jewellery runs around $2.00 for earrings, $3.00 for a bracelet, and $5.00 a necklace.
+Our jewellery runs around $2.00 for earrings, $3.00 for a bracelet or a necklace.
 We also have coffee mugs, Wat Opot T-shirt, locally made scarves and art work.

 The Cambodian Riel ៛ and the US Dollar $ are interchangeably used here.
 A rough exchange is 4,000៛ = $1.00.